Temporal Reasoning on Implicit Events from Distant Supervision: Experiments

-We measure system performances on \datasetname{} separately for the start-time hypotheses and end-time hypotheses.
+We measure system performance on \datasetname{} separately for start-time hypotheses and end-time hypotheses.
 We also employ a story-wide exact match metric, which is the percentage of stories with all its related hypotheses answered correctly.

+In addition to \datasetname{}'s standard i.i.d.\ split, we propose a pruned version of the training set with balanced prior distributions.
+For example, in the i.i.d.\ training set, 70\% of the examples with the comparator \texttt{ends} and relation \textit{after} are positive.
+We randomly remove instances from the majority classes to produce a uniform-prior training set such that a model can no longer rely on such prior distributions.
+We believe this setting better evaluates a system's true understanding of the task.